Thane Family Court – Mutual Consent Divorce, Court Naka

 Thane's filing profile is distinct from Mumbai's.
 A significant share of the couples we work with here are relatively recent Thane residents — professionals who relocated from Mumbai or other cities, living in newer complexes along Ghodbunder Road, Hiranandani Estate, or Manpada — with ID documents still reflecting their previous city.
 Alongside these are NRI cases where the wife is in Thane and the husband is on an overseas posting.

 Spouse not cooperating?
-If your spouse is unwilling to agree to mutual divorce, a formal legal notice for divorce is often the first step that brings them to the table — without immediately filing a contested case.
+If your spouse is unwilling to agree to a mutual divorce, a formal legal notice is often the step that opens a conversation without immediately escalating to a contested filing.
+Send one through our legal notice service.